SCHOOL VISION

 Mission Statement

-We think, collaborate, communicate, contribute and create
+We think, collaborate, communicate, contribute, and create.

 Whakatauaki ō Ngāti Awa